Frank Rolfe: "Waffle House" quote

 Rolfe compared owning a mobile home park where residents own the homes but rent the land to "a Waffle House where the customers are chained to the booths."
-In 2019 John Oliver called Rolfe "completely shameless about the degree to which his business depends on having a captive customer base," referencing the quote.
+In 2019, John Oliver called Rolfe "completely shameless about the degree to which his business depends on having a captive customer base," referencing the quote.

-Rolfe said the quote had been taken out of context and was meant to compare the revenue streams from a mobile home park, which are dependable because residents who own their homes can't move if land rents are raised due to the prohibitive expense, to those of a restaurant, which are unpredictable because customers have other options.
+Rolfe said the quote had been taken out of context and was meant to compare the revenue streams from a mobile home park, which are dependable because residents who own their homes can't move if land rents are raised, due to the prohibitive expense of moving, to those customers at a restaurant, who are unpredictable because they have other options.